connectedcooking/opcua-dynamic-node-manager/README.md

 ### Dynamic Node Definitions

-Dynamic nodes are specified by a set of definition objects that is vendor-independent.
-That is, we can use the very same dynamic node definitions with different SDKs just by switching the adaptors:
+Dynamic nodes are specified by a set of vendor-independent definition objects.
+Which means, we can use the very same dynamic node definitions with different SDKs just by switching the adaptors:

 ```java
 var dynNodeManager = setupDynNodeDefinitions();